In this tutorial, we will learn how to use a Buzzer or Piezo with Arduino. It is also called Piezo Buzzer.

 Code for Simple Melody Buzzer with Arduino

 noteNames is an array of characters to identify notes in a score.
-Each entry in the array is associated with a frequency defined in the notes array.
+Each entry in the array corresponds to a frequency defined in the notes array.
 For example, note C (the first entry in the noteNames array) has a frequency of 262Hz (the first entry in the notes array).

 The score is an array of notes representing the note names you want to play: